Special routes of U.S. Route 81: McPherson

 Business US-81 in Kansas is in McPherson.
 This route is 6 mi long.
 It begins at the intersection of I-135, US-81, and US-56 east of McPherson.
 It goes west on Kansas Ave. for about two miles (3 km) in a concurrency with US-56 and turns south on Main Street for 2 mi, passing Central Christian College and National Cooperative Refinery Association.
 At K-61, it exits east in a 2 mi "wrong-way" concurrency with K-61 before ending at I-135 and US-81 southeast of McPherson.

 BUS US-81 in McPherson first appeared on the Kansas Department of Transportation Map in 1970 when Interstate 35W (now Interstate 135) was completed between McPherson and Salina.

 Lindsborg

 Former Business US-81 in Lindsborg began at the intersection of Interstate 135, US-81, and K-4 north of Lindsborg on an older routing of US-81.
 It shared a 4 mi concurrency with K-4, which turns to the west in south Lindsborg.
 At this junction, it went for another mile south before turning east on Smoky Valley Road, ending 3 mi later at I-135 and US-81.
 This BUS US-81 had a total length of 8 mi.

 The Lindsborg business loop first appeared in 1970, at the same time as the McPherson loop.

 North Dakota

+Fargo

+Business US-81 in Fargo starts at I-29/US-81 exit 60, heading east on 52nd Avenue South to University Drive South.
+It continues north on University Drive to 13th Avenue South.
+At this point, northbound and southbound traffic splits.
+Northbound traffic continues east on 13th Avenue South to 10th Street South, while southbound traffic remains on University Drive.
+The split continues to 19th Avenue North, where the northern terminus is reached at I-29/US-81 exit 67.